sefrem/skillsmart/sql/task_8.md

 WHERE t1.CustomerID <> t2.CustomerID
 AND (t1.Region IS NULL) AND (t2.Region IS NULL)
 9.4.2
-SELECT Orders.OrderID, Customers.Region
+SELECT OrderId
-FROM Orders, Customers
+FROM Orders
-WHERE Customers.Region = ANY (
+WHERE Orders.CustomerID = ANY (
-SELECT Region FROM Customers)
+SELECT CustomerId FROM Customers
+WHERE Region IS NOT NULL)
 9.4.3
 SELECT * FROM Orders
 WHERE Orders.Freight > ALL (